Code Nodes

 input

-: An object that represents the input data, structured according to the defined JSON Schema.node
+: An object that represents the input data, structured according to the defined input JSON Schema.node

-: The node object itself, which allows you to inspect and modify properties of the Code Node to alter its behavior.context
+: The node object itself, which allows you to inspect properties of the Code Node to alter its behavior.context

 : An object that provides access to the session state and allows you to log events that will be available in the execution trace.